kildealab/RadiSeq/README.md

 * `cd ./example_test`
 * `../radiSeq ./TestParameters.txt`

-A successful test run will generate FASTQ output files and a run summary file in a folder called 'output'.
+A successful test run will generate FASTQ output files and a run summary file in a folder called 'output' inside the example_test directory.

 **Note**: User can create their own [input parameter files](#input-parameters) to run specific simulations